Panel Stochastic Frontier Models with Latent Group Structures: Introduction

-The concept of uncovering latent group structures within panel data models has been extensively studied in recent years.
-Broadly, these methods can be categorized into two main approaches.
-One approach uses clustering based on individual-level estimations, with notable contributions from \cite{LinNg2012}, \citet{BonhommeManresa}, \cite{AndoBai2016}, and \cite{Chen2019}.
-The second approach, which was introduced by \citet{SuEtal2016}, incorporated an innovative penalty function applied to joint mean squared errors, allowing for simultaneous estimation and classification.
-Further advancements in this approach are found in \cite{SuEtal2019}, \citet{HuangEtal2020} and \citet{WangSu2021}, just to name a few.
-Conceptually, the latter approach pools all observations across firms for joint estimation and classification, whereas the former relies on individual (non-pooled) firm-level estimations for classification.
+The idea of uncovering latent group structures in panel data models has been extensively studied in recent years.
+Existing methods can be broadly categorized into two main approaches.
+The first approach relies on a two-step procedure in which individual-level estimation is followed by applying a clustering algorithm such as K-means \citep{LinNg2012, BonhommeManresa, AndoBai2016}, or Hierarchical Agglomerative Clustering (HAC) \citep{Chen2019}.
+The second approach, introduced by \citet{SuEtal2016} performs simultaneous estimation and classification by penalizing the joint mean squared errors.
+Further developments along this line include \citet{SuEtal2019}, \citet{HuangEtal2020} and \citet{WangSu2021}.
+Conceptually, the latter approach pools all observations across firms for joint estimation and classification, whereas the former relies on individual (non-pooled) firm-specific estimates as the basis of classification.

-Existing approaches cannot be directly applied here due to the following reasons.
-Estimating parameters that describe the underlying distribution of $u_i$ requires pooling the observations across firms.
-Typically, this pooling-based estimation is conducted using maximum likelihood estimation (MLE) for the likelihood function in (\ref{EQ:likelihood_appro}).
-However, the log-likelihood function is complex and highly nonlinear, making numerical optimization difficult when numerous unknown parameters are involved, as required for joint estimation in \citet{SuEtal2016}.
-This leads to a dilemma.
-To address this, we propose a new practical approach that combines pooled and non-pooled estimation methods.
+These existing approaches cannot be applied directly in our setting for the following reason.
+Estimating the parameters that govern the underlying distribution of $u$ requires pooling observations across firms, typically via maximum likelihood based on the likelihood function in (\ref{EQ:likelihood_appro}).
+However, since the log-likelihood function is complex and highly nonlinear, applying the method of \citet{SuEtal2016} that requires simultaneous estimation and classification for SF models is nontrivial.
+This leads to a dilemma of whether to pool or not to pool observations for inference.
+To resolve this, we propose a new hybrid approach that combines pooled and non-pooled estimation methods that is flexible enough to be applied to a broad class of SF models.